sdey02/Image_Steganography_Using_LSB_and_Hybrid_Encryption_Algorithms/README.md

 <p align="center">
   <img src="https://www.mdpi.com/applsci/applsci-13-11771/article_deploy/html/images/applsci-13-11771-g001-550.jpg" />
 </p>

-Key aspects of the project include:

-1. Efficient BMP image processing for reading and writing files
-2. Implementation of the LSB steganography algorithm
-3. Integration of hybrid encryption techniques for message security
-4. Minimal impact on image quality to avoid detection
-5. User-friendly interface for encoding and decoding operations

 This implementation serves as a practical application of cutting-edge research in the field of information hiding and cryptography, offering a powerful tool for secure communication through digital images.